How To Use Paint Thinner To Clean Brushes?

 Step 2 – Washing the Brush: The next step we have is washing.
 Use your soapy mixture to wash out the paint.

 Step 3 – Spinning of Brush: If you feel any remaining water and paint, you can remove it by spinning.
-Perform it in an entire ventilated area like outdoors.
+Perform it in an entirely ventilated area like outdoors.

 Step 4 – Washing out Bristles: After spinning, deeply clean the brush in clean water.
 Use your hand to remove all the resistance thoroughly.